build-on-open-source/S01E01/README.md

 # S01E01

-Code samples and other resources from the Build on AWS Open Source episode, S01E01
+Code samples and other resources from the Build on [AWS Open Source episode, S01E01](https://www.youtube.com/watch?v=yvaOErf6hcA).
+This episode featured the AWS open source newsletters [124](https://dev.to/aws/aws-open-source-news-and-updates-124-1i17) and [123](https://dev.to/aws/aws-open-source-news-and-updates-123-6o3)

 **DevSecOps Demo**